Internegative

-An internegative is a motion picture film duplicate.
-It is the color counterpart to an interpositive, in which a low-contrast color image is used as the positive between an original camera negative and a duplicate negative.
+An internegative is a film-strip duplicate of the original motion picture.
+The colored counterpart to an interpositive.
+A low-contrast color image is used as the positive between the original camera negative and a duplicate negative.

 After a film is shot, the original negatives—taken directly from the camera equipment—are edited into correct sequence and printed onto fresh stock as a cohesive film, creating an interpositive print used for color timing.
 From the interpositive, answer prints, which include the color-corrected imagery and a properly synced sound track, are made.
 Once approved by the studio, the final answer print is made into an internegative used for striking copies that will be delivered to theaters for viewing.

 Overview

 Internegatives are the workhorses of the film industry.
 They are made on exactly the same stock as interpositives.
 The film processes usually go from one polarity to another, that is: